servicemeshinterface/smi-spec/apis/traffic-access/traffic-access-WD.md

 define what traffic for specific protocols would look like.
 The kind can be different depending on what traffic a target is serving.
 In the following examples, `HTTPRouteGroup` is used for applications serving HTTP based traffic.

+A valid `TrafficTarget` must specify a destination, at least one rule, and at least one source.

 To understand how this all fits together, first define the routes for some traffic.